paulmooreparks/Xfer/README.md

 ### String Element

-The string element is used to contain text data.
+The String element is used to contain text data.
 The contents of the element will be stored as entered, including any embedded elements, white space, line breaks, etc.

 * **Specifier:** `"` (Quotation Mark, U+0022)
 * **Explicit Syntax:** Enclose the content in `<"` and `">` delimiters.